-AOs must enter all substantiated allegations of trafficking in persons-related violations into the Federal Awardee Performance and Integrity Information System (FAPIIS).
-Immediately upon entering the information into FAPIIS, the AO must also transmit copies of all relevant documents to M/MPBP/RSC at disclosures@usaid.gov, including a brief explanation of the actions taken and the date the information was posted in FAPIIS.
+AOs must enter all substantiated allegations of trafficking in persons-related violations into SAM.gov using the Contractor Performance Assessment Reporting System (CPARS).
+Immediately upon entering the information, the AO must also transmit copies of all relevant documents to M/MPBP/RSC at disclosures@usaid.gov, including a brief explanation of the actions taken and the date the information was posted in SAM.gov.